Threat Outbreak Alert: Fake Telegraphic Transfer Attachment Email Messages on October 31, 2013

 2013 November 01 15:54 GMT

-Cisco Security Intelligence Operations has detected significant activity related to spam email messages that claim to contain a telegraphic transfer attachment for the recipient.
+Cisco Security has detected significant activity related to spam email messages that claim to contain a telegraphic transfer attachment for the recipient.
 The text in the email message attempts to convince the recipient to open the attachment and view the details.
 However, the .rar attachment contains a malicious .scr file that, when executed, attempts to infect the system with malicious code.

 Email messages that are related to this threat (RuleID7678) may contain the following files: